-The Advisory Board Like most schools with successful graduate programs in public administration, we have had an advisory board to help develop and conceptualize program ideas.
-The Board is comprised of individuals from across a wide variety of state agencies, nonprofits, and Tribal communities.
+The Advisory Board.
+Like most schools with successful graduate programs in public administration, we have an advisory board to help develop and conceptualize program ideas.
+The Board has been comprised of individuals from across a wide variety of state agencies, nonprofits, and Tribal communities.
 The Board has been inactive since 2009.
-It is being reprised in AY2013-2014.
+It will be reprised in AY2013-2014.

-Student-Faculty Ratios & the Budget College-wide, student-faculty ratios are set by the Faculty Collective Bargaining Agreement (CBA).
-The CBA is mostly silent and confused about appropriate faculty/student ratios in the MPA program.
+Student-Faculty Ratios & The Budget.
+College-wide, student-faculty ratios are set by the Faculty Collective Bargaining Agreement (CBA).
+The agreement is mostly silent and confused about appropriate faculty/student ratios in the MPA program.
 That said, the general student-faculty ratio set by the CBA for the program is 1-15.
 Most electives and course required for the Public Policy concentration run with this ratio or, if the faculty are open to it, with a slightly higher count of students.
-Depending on the year and on the offerings, sometimes electives are underenrolled.
+Depending on the year and on the offerings, sometimes electives are under-enrolled.